Weak gravitational quantum effects in boson particles: Conclusions

 \section{Conclusions}

-Throughout the course of this work we studied the KG equation in a weak gravitational field for different external potentials with the objective of understanding the quantum effects of a boson gas on a gravitational field.
+\qquad Throughout this work, we studied the KG equation in a weak gravitational field for different external potentials to understand the quantum effects of a boson gas on a gravitational field.
 Typical examples of QM were analyzed featuring the addition of space-time curvature (or gravitational effects).
 Starting from the most general equation for bosons in Quantum Field Theory in curved space-times, we found a generalized Schr\"odinger equation that is simply the KG covariant one.
-To solve the differential equation, we identified the principal and perturbed Hamiltonian operator in each case, and compared them with the well-known results in QM.
+To solve the differential equation, we identified, for the spatial part, the principal and perturbed Hamiltonian operator in each case, and compared them with the well-known results in QM.
+For the time-dependence part, we solved the differential equation taking account that in the classical limit we needed to return to the solution in QM for the same case.
 Each example was worked out on an inertial frame.
 This is an important aspect to highlight due to the main idea of this work.
 We expect to obtain the same results when gravitational effects are measured on a quantum system in the laboratory.
-This quantum system (with scalar particles) will be on a non-inertial frame, where we predict that the Einstein's equivalence principle gives us a correspondence between experimental and theoretical results.\\
+This quantum system (with scalar particles) will be on a non-inertial frame, where we predict that the Einstein equivalence principle gives us a correspondence between experimental and theoretical results.\\

+These results let us find the limit, where we could measure gravitational effects on a boson system, namely $2\alpha\, mM/m_{pl}^2\sim 1$.
+For this analysis, we could be able to apply our results in micro black holes scale\cite{microBH}.
+For example, if we consider a mass of a scalar particle $m$ as the mass of the electron, we obtain that the gravitational mass $M$ that affects the electron by quantum gravitational effects is $\sim 10^{16}$kg.
+In the same way, a $M\sim 10^{12}$kg could affect an alpha particle.
+We want to relate the theoretical and experimental results.
+This connection can be done by means of the EEP comparing the repercussions of a boson system into an inertial frame with gravitational interaction and into a non-inertial frame without gravitational field.